cyb0rg71/Bug-Hunting-Cheatsheet/JWT attacks.md

 **Steps**:
 1. In the JWT header, set `kid` to `../../../../../../../dev/null`.
 2. Change the payload `sub` claim to the desired user.
-3. Sign the token with an empty string as the secret key.
+3. In the JSON Web Token tab, select Attack -> Sign with empty key.
 4. Send the request.

 **Alternative Approach**: